JoaTH-Team/Cruese-Engine/docs/Setup-Game.md

 	"license": "Apache 2.0"
 }
 ```
-After that, save your `meta.json` file and your game should found your folder game now!
+After that, save your `meta.json` file and the engine should found your game for now!

 ## Put icon (optional)
 If you wanna add a icon, make one and save this image as name `icon.png` and put in your mods game like `mods/<your game>/icon.png`